angel-boschdom/matlab-seo-tool/README.md

 ![](/media/GoogleTop10ExampleTable.PNG)

-This repository provides a solution for automating website ranking and analysis using [MATLAB®](https://www.mathworks.com/products/matlab.html).
+This repository provides a solution for automating website ranking and keyword analysis using [MATLAB®](https://www.mathworks.com/products/matlab.html).
 By leveraging MATLAB's command-line interfaces with popular search engines, you can effortlessly:
 1. Retrieve information about your ranking in search results.
 2. Compute the SEO score of your webpage with well-known methods.